ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Related Work

 \section{Related Work}

-\textbf{Agent Training in AHT \& ZSC.} The training of adaptive ego agent policies that can near-optimally collaborate with diverse previously unseen teammates has been explored in AHT~\cite{stone2010ad} \& ZSC~\cite{hu2020other}.
-Given access to a set of training teammate policies, AHT methods~\cite{mirsky2022survey} train ego agents to model teammates~\cite{ALBRECHT201866} by identifying important characteristics of different teammates based on their observed behavior.
-These methods then train a model estimating the best-response policy to the encountered teammate policies based on their inferred characteristics.
-Recent AHT methods~\cite{rahman_towards_2021, papoudakis2020liam, zintgraf2021deep, gu2022online, wang2024nagent} typically use neural networks trained using reinforcement learning~\cite{Schulman2017ProximalPO, mnih2016asynchronous}.
-To further improve AHT training, several approaches learn a distribution for sampling teammate policies during training based on maximizing the worst-case returns of trained agents~\cite{villin2025minimaxapproachadhoc} or maximizing regret~\cite{erlebach2024raccoon, chaudhary2025improvinghumanaicoordinationadversarial}.
-As an alternative to AHT, ZSC designs learning methods promoting near-optimal collaboration between agents that have not interacted with each other as long as they learn using the same ZSC algorithm.
-ZSC methods~\cite{hu2020other, hu2021off, cui2021k} typically achieve this goal by encouraging the agents to converge towards the same equilibrium despite being trained independently.
-These agent training algorithms are a crucial component of \ours{}, an iterative training procedure that uses AHT training algorithms to improve an AHT policy based on an interaction with generated teammate policies.
+\textbf{Training AHT Agents.} The training of ego agent policies that near-optimally collaborate with diverse previously unseen teammates has been explored in AHT~\citep{stone2010ad}.
+Most AHT methods follow the two-stage design process, where the generation of a fixed training set of teammate policies is followed by AHT training.
+Given teammates from the training set, AHT methods~\citep{mirsky2022survey} train an ego agent to model teammates~\citep{ALBRECHT201866} by first identifying their important characteristics (e.g., goals, beliefs, policies) based on their observed behavior, and then estimating the best-response policy to these teammates based on the inferred characteristics.
+Recent AHT methods~\citep{rahman_towards_2021,papoudakis2020liam, zintgraf2021deep, wang2024nagent} use neural networks trained using reinforcement learning~\citep{Schulman2017ProximalPO, mnih2016asynchronous}.
+To further improve AHT training, several approaches learn a distribution for sampling teammate policies during training based on maximizing the worst-case returns~\citep{villin2025minimaxapproachadhoc} or regret~\citep{erlebach2024raccoon, chaudhary2025improvinghumanaicoordinationadversarial} of trained agents.
+While few, exceptions to the two-stage process include methods that expect to encounter a continual stream of teammates at deployment~\citep{nekoei_continuous_2021,nekoei_fewshot_2023,yuan2023learning}, and self-play based methods, which do not explicitly optimize for diversity~\citep{yan2023an,cornelisse2024humancompat}.